-Bott and Co recover £393 for family who suffered 24 hour flight delay on their way back from a skiing holiday.
+Bott and Co recover £393 for family who suffered a 24 hour airline delay on their way back from a skiing holiday.

 Mr Wragg, his wife and their 19 month old baby were flying home from an Austrian Ski break on 1st March 2008.
 It was only when they were on-board the plane that they were told they wouldn’t be taking off.